-The Company does not have any unrecorded transactions in the books of account which have been surrendered or
+The Company does not have any unrecorded transactions in the books of account which have been surrendered or disclosed as Income during the year in the tax assessment under the Income Tax Act, 1961.

-(ix) Transactions in crypto currency or virtual currency

-The Company has not traded or invested in crypto currency or virtual currency during the year ended March 31, 2023.

-(x) Revaluation of property, plant & equipment and intangible asset

-The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the year ended March 31, 2023.

-(xi) Registration of charges or satisfaction with Registrar of Companies

-There are no charges or satisfaction which are pending to be registered with the Registrar of Companies as on March 31, 2023.
+- (ix) Transactions in crypto currency or virtual currency - The Company has not traded or invested in crypto currency or virtual currency during the year ended March 31, 2024. - (x) Revaluation of property, plant & equipment and intangible asset - The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the year ended March 31, 2024. - (xi) Registration of charges or satisfaction with Registrar of Companies - There are no charges or satisfaction which are pending to be registered with the Registrar of Companies as on March 31, 2024.

-- 45.2 Other Statutory information - (i) Pursuant to the provisions of Section 135 of the Companies Act, 2013, the Company was not required to spend any amount on Corporate Social Responsibility (CSR) activities during the year ended March 31, 2023. - (ii) There was no amount outstanding and due for transfer to the Investor Education and Protection Fund during the year ended March 31, 2023.
+45.2 Other Statutory information

+- (i) Pursuant to the provisions of Section 135 of the Companies Act, 2013, the Company was not required to spend any amount on Corporate Social Responsibility (CSR) activities during the year ended March 31, 2024. - (ii) There was no amount outstanding and due for transfer to the Investor Education and Protection Fund during the year ended March 31, 2024.

-- (iii) The Company has no long term contracts including derivative contracts having material foreseeable losses as at March 31, 2023 other than disclosed in the other notes of the Financial Statement - (iv) The Company has not received any whistleblower complaint during the year ended March 31, 2023. - (v) There is no Core Investment Company within the group as defined in the regulations made by the Reserve Bank of India.
+- (iii) The Company has no long term contracts including derivative contracts having material foreseeable losses as at March 31, 2024 other than disclosed in the other notes of the Financial Statement - (iv) The Company has not received any whistleblower complaint during the year ended March 31, 2024. - (v) There is no Core Investment Company within the group as defined in the regulations made by the Reserve Bank of India.